BlindSigma/sticky-server/README.md

 Feel free to add more tests, coverage could certainly be improved.
 Tests are required for new PRs to be accepted.

+Since this package behaves differently depending on the number of cores available to your machine, tests may fail on single-core machines.

     npm test

+    ...

+    13 passing (38ms)